Neehi/udacity-serverless-todo/README.md

 # Serverless TODO

-A simple TODO application using AWS Lambda and Serverless framework.
+A simple TODO application using AWS Lambda and Serverless framework, for the final project of the Udacity Cloud Developer Nanodegree.

 ## Functionality of the application